linagora/openpaas-dashboard/README.md

 # openpaas-dashboard

-This project is a 'seed' to be used to create other OpenPaaS web application using Vue.
-It provides the layout and some basic components to start coding within minutes.
-Documentation is available on [http://docs.open-paas.org/frontend/vue/](http://docs.open-paas.org/frontend/vue/)

-The seed has been developed using Node 10, please use at least the same.

 ## Project configuration

 You can update the `.env` file to define the OpenPaaS instance to reach, or override it in a new `.env.development.local` file.
 Current environment variables are: